 JC2 Leadership Conference (LC)

 The LC provides the JC2 student leaders with a space for reflection at the end of their leadership journey at CJC.
 As we celebrate their successes and encourage them to learn from their failures, the student leaders also reflect on how they can take these life lessons along with them as they go out into the world and continue to contribute positively to the communities.
-The outgoing batch of student leaders also have the opportunity to interact with distinguished guests and alumni who have a wealth of experiences to share and inspire our student leaders.
 We hope that the LC will put them in good stead to embrace leadership roles in the future, serving their respective communities as Thinkers with a Mission, Leaders with a Heart.